John F. Kennedy High School (Maryland): Demographics

-Of Kennedy's student body for the 2019–2020 school year, 25% was African American, 7% was Asian American, 61% was Hispanic, 5% was Non-Hispanic White, less than 5% was Native American, and less than 5% was of two or more races.
+Of Kennedy's student body for the 2025–2026 school year, 22% was African American, 5% was Asian American, 67% was Hispanic, 5% was Non-Hispanic White, and 1% was of two or more races.

 Academics

 Kennedy offers the International Baccalaureate diploma, which about 13% of students take.
 There are also five academy programs designed to attract students from across the Downcounty Consortium: the Leadership Training Institute (LTI), broadcast journalism, business management, health professions, and Navy Junior ROTC.
-Kennedy additionally offers over 15 Advanced Placement courses for students to earn college credit—ranging from Studio Art to World History -- which 69% of students take.
+Kennedy additionally offers over 15 Advanced Placement courses for students to earn college credit—ranging from Studio Art to World History -- which 34% of students take.
 During the 2019–2020 school year, 28% of its graduating class scored a 3 or better on an Advanced Placement test or 4 or better on an Baccalaureate test.
-On the SAT, the school average is 897.
+On the SAT, the school average was 883 for the 2022–2023 school year.
 Around 89% of its graduating class enroll in two- and four-year colleges and universities.
 Like all other Montgomery County high schools, at least 75 hours of community service are required for graduation.

-In 2020, Newsweek ranked Kennedy the 112th-best school in Maryland.
+U.S. News & World Report ranks Kennedy the 149th-best school in Maryland.